 The Finnish Museum of Natural History is such a cool and interactive museum.
 Here you can learn all about the history of Finnish nature and wildlife native to its shores.
 Each room is really colourful and you can even download their free audio tours to your phone.

-The Instagram location inside this museum is it’s gorgeous staircase!
-The architecture in here is so beautiful and makes a cracking shot.
+The Instagram location inside this museum is its gorgeous staircase!
+The architecture here is so beautiful and makes a cracking photo.

 It’s not a cheap museum though by any means at 15 Euro’s a ticket so it really depends how much you would like this photo.

-The Finnish Natural History Museum is open from 9am on Monday’s to Friday’s and 10am on Saturday’s.
-Closing times differ so check their website.
+The Finnish Natural History Museum is open from 9 am on Mondays to Fridays and 10 am on Saturdays.

 13. Ateljee Bar